bartificer/programming-by-stealth/docs/pbs43.md

 ### Part 3 (for extra credit) — Variable Speed

 The final, optional, part of the challenge was to add a control to the UI to allow users to vary the speed of the automatic mode.
-IMO a slider seems like the most intuitive UI for this kind of functionality, so that’s how I choose to do it.
+In my opinion, a slider seems like the most intuitive UI for this kind of functionality, so that’s how I choose to do it.
 You could just as well have chosen a numeric field, a radio button group, or even a drop-down menu.

 I chose to have my slider represent the speed in frames per second, that way sliding right increases the speed.
 Here’s the HTML markup for my slider: